Financial Assistance Program

 Third party coverage is always primary to financial assistance.
 Patients with third party coverage must comply with all of the requirements of their coverage such as pre-certification, prior authorization and referrals as a condition of eligibility for financial assistance.

 Patients must indicate the date of service for which they are requesting assistance.
-In the case of maternity services, patients must indicate an approximate date of service.

 The Patient Financial Services office will determine eligibility and will mail a formal eligibility determination letter to the patient.